World Book Capital: Alexandria 2002

 The Great Library of Alexandria in Alexandria, Egypt, was one of the largest and most significant libraries of the ancient world.
-The library, first constructed in the 3rd Century BC, is the resource of knowledge and the first world centre of arts and sciences.
+The library, first constructed in the 3rd Century BC, is a resource of knowledge and the first world centre of arts and sciences.
 It was the first library to invent a bibliographic system.
-Although it was destroyed several times, the government of Egypt built a new Alexandria Library.
+Although it was destroyed several times, the government of Egypt was determined to revive the library, an idea that dates back to 1974.

-In 2002, the Egyptian city reopened its library and presented the new library the Bibliotheca Alexandrina.
-This project was one of the main reasons Alexandria was selected as WBC, as it encouraged people to have an interest in reading.
+As part of the World Book Capital celebration, the Egyptian city reopened its library and presented the new library, the Bibliotheca Alexandrina on 16 October 2002.
+This US$220 million project took 7 years to be completed, was cited as the mark of "a significant modern endeavor," and was one of the main reasons Alexandria was selected as WBC, as it encouraged people to have an interest in reading.

+Prior to the inauguration, the library coordinated with Alex Workshop Beautification Center, the Goethe Institute, and the French Cultural Center to organise the International Contemporary Art Encounter: Imaging the Book which took place from 19 to 22 September 2002.